Energy-conserving formulation of the two-fluid model for incompressible two-phase flow in channels and pipes: Discretization of the governing equations

 On this staggered grid we define a local discrete vector of unknowns as follows:

-The choice of using $i-1/2$ here instead of $i+1/2$ is arbitrary.
+The choice of using $i-1/2$ in the definition of $\v{q}_i$ instead of $i+1/2$ is arbitrary.
 Note that $q_{1,i}(t)\approx q_{1}(s_{i},t)$ (and similar for the other entries); the notation is on purpose kept very close to the notation of the continuous model, but can be distinguished due to the extra index which the discrete variables carry.
 Another notable difference is that the cell sizes are included in the discrete unknowns, so that they have units of mass and momentum.

+The last equality in \eqref{eq:discretization/discrete_variables_u/local} describes the relations of the discrete conservative variables to the discrete primitive variables (cross-sections and velocities).
+Here we have introduced the following notation for interpolation operators \cite{FjordholmMishraTadmor2009}:

+The numerical scheme is implemented in terms of the conservative variables $q_{1,i}$ through $q_{4,i-1/2}$, but the primitive variables can be extracted in post-processing according to the given relations.